emotion-js/emotion/docs/install.md

 ## With [`styled`](/docs/styled.md)

-`styled` is a way to create React/Preact components that have styles attached to them.
+`styled` is a way to create React components that have styles attached to them.

 ```bash
 # assuming you already have emotion installed